What is the Zero Day Challenge?

 I have never had a spending problem primarily because I didn’t grow up with a lot of money so the lure of most commodities has very little effect on me.
 I feel very little temptation and since I don’t want to rent a car just to go somewhere and I’m too lazy to walk 15 minutes to go anywhere…

-When David approached me a few months ago proposing I try his Zero Day Challenge, I was initially excited but then it hit me: I don’t spend that much on stuff.
+When David the creator of Zero Day approached me a few months ago proposing I try his Zero Day Challenge, I was initially excited but then it hit me: I don’t spend that much on stuff.
 My husband was with me when and he said “but you don’t spend very much, what’s the point?”

 Would I be the right sample for his demographic?
 What about the Airbnb?
 The snacks and personal care items for my guests that I occasionally use and/or munch on myself.
 How do I expense that?
 Plus my father lives with us and he handles the grocery shopping most of the time so the only outlet of which I could squander money is limited as well.
 My only splurge at the time was the monthly Amazon Subscribe & Save box (5+ items that are already usually heavily discounted) and pretty necessary for my AAirbnbguests any way.